AndrePatri/wheebbot_packages/wheebbot_os/docs/RPI_setup.md

 # RPI setup notes

-Steps to setup RPI:

-- Install an Ubuntu Server version using the rpi_imager tool (setup wifi in settings)
+First, install an Ubuntu Server version using the rpi_imager tool (setup wifi in settings).

 On the host pc (crosscompiling kernel):